-With an enormous amount of filters on the market, it’s important to not only select the correct filter for your pool, but also a high-quality filter.
+With an enormous amount of filters on the market, it’s crucial to select not only the correct filter for your pool but also a high-quality filter.
 The more money you spend on your filter, generally the longer it’ll last.

 So if your filter needs replacing, don’t wait around.
 Shop our selection of pool filters and get yourself on the way to swimming in a clean pool.
 Nothing’s better than a refreshing swim.